-On March 18, 150 Anaheim Ducks fans woke up early and piled onto 3 buses heading to San Jose to watch our Ducks take on the Sharks.
+On March 18, over 150 Anaheim Ducks fans woke up early and piled onto 3 buses heading to San Jose to watch our Ducks take on the Sharks.
 We parked our cars at the Honda Center, and took off roughly 7:30 am, not realizing that our road trip would become quite the adventure.

 I was in Bus A with my friends, and the road trip was going well until we made it to Burbank.
 Apparently Bus C was having power issues, so they had to swap out the bus.
 Fortunately, the replacement bus was pulling up, just as we were pulling off the freeway.

 After lunch, the “Die Hards” official sweatshirts were distributed.
 Then, about a half hour after departure, a loud buzzing sound emits from Bus A (my bus).
 The driver said it could be someone in the lavatory needing assistance.
 Ducks leader Ryan goes to the back to investigate, and opens the lavatory.
 There’s no one inside.
 He pushes the “stop” button and the sound stops, but then a cascade of water starts falling on the passenger side of the bus.
 The bus driver pulls over and calls the company for help.
 She was told not to move the bus, and to keep the passengers inside.
-Eventually, we had to evacuate Bus A and consolidate into Bus B and C. Twenty passengers, including the Ducks Team Leaders, had to stand for the remaining 2 hours to San Jose.
+Eventually, we had to evacuate Bus A and consolidate onto Bus B and C. Twenty passengers, including the Ducks Group Leaders, had to stand for the remaining 2 hours to San Jose.

 We finally made it to San Jose, and had to quickly check into our hotel room.
 The keys were waiting in the lobby, and we literally tossed our bags in our room (no time for room photos?!) and left for the SAP Center for the pre-game hosted event.